kamurani/pybs/pybs/console/remote/README.md

 ### TODO:

+* add support for `code`-specific CLI arguments being provided
+* add support for using a file containing CLI arguments already there (config yaml file?)
+* add support for multiple files / directories being opened on the remote server

-- prevent need for changing user's `~/.ssh/config` by instead changing the default VS code ssh connection command, such as the following:
+* prevent need for changing user's `~/.ssh/config` by instead changing the default VS code ssh connection command, such as the following:

 ```
 [09:26:12.233] Spawned 63186